urpo3/SaveForwarder/README.md

-+ Join discord server for more info! https://discord.gg/Y2UHr3MH SaveForwarder V3.1 For Stealing Growtopia accounts. + You can steal accounts from PC Android and Ios. + You can also bypass advanced account protection for PC and Android. + Other features include, + Grabbing discord token, + Stealing Credentials etc.  + Credits to Hack4fun and SrMotion!
++ Join Majora Reborn discord server for more info! (https://discord.gg/km9aJ9x7) SaveForwarder V3.1 For Stealing Growtopia accounts. + You can steal accounts from PC Android and Ios. + You can also bypass advanced account protection for PC and Android. + Other features include, + Grabbing discord token, + Stealing Credentials etc.  + Credits to Hack4fun and SrMotion!
 + This is For Educational Purposes Only! :
 + Tutorial + Showcase + proof of downloading from here : https://www.youtube.com/watch?v=Fbwc0ob5gyE
 + Screenshots of program + features Below '